thodson-usgs/stf-decomposition/README.md

 # Example
-This demonstration will walkthrough the complete process of reading in data, creating an `STF` object, fitting the object, and plotting the decomposed components.
+This demonstration will walkthrough the complete process of reading in data, creating an `STF` object, fitting the object, and plotting the decomposed components.This example as well as more detailed code walkthroughs can be found in this [Google Colab Jupyter Notebook](https://colab.research.google.com/github/thodson-usgs/stf-decomposition/blob/main/notebooks/stf-decomposition-demo.ipynb).

 1. Read in time series data as a pandas DataFrame or Series
 ```